 - Design.
 Substage “Logical design” is about designing the product independently of any hardware or software system.
 Then Physical Design steps up and the developers turn a Logical design into particular technology (depending on client’s requirements and specification).

 - Verification: client’s approvement.

-The Agile approach is all about customer’s presense and controlling (not necessarily physical).
-The customer should be ready to dedicate some time for reviewing sprint outcomes, assessment and (re)prioritizing.
-Client can test basic product version before the final release or even put a basic version to the market.
+The Agile approach is all about customer’s presence and controlling (not necessarily physical).
+The customer should be ready to dedicate some time to reviewing sprint outcomes, assessment and (re)prioritizing.
+A client can test basic product version before the final release or even put a basic version on the market.
 That’s really great approach for the markets where being first means everything.
-Also client can change the project requirements on and off.
+Also, a client can change the project requirements on and off.